kelasol/complete-intro-to-react-v5/myNotes/03-Tools.md

 You created this very well and you never use it, so why do you have it, right?
 And often that's a case of, let's say, I went down here and I accidentally set React.createElement(Ap) with one P, right?
 It's gonna say, I don't know what that is, right?
 So, it immediately highlights these errors like this, or if I put three Ps in there or something like that.

-It helps me catch a lot of really common dumb errors like that very quickly.
+**It helps me catch a lot of really common dumb errors like that very quickly**.
 As opposed to when I go to play into production and everything crashes because I put an extra P in there, not that I've ever done that.
 So, big fan.
 So, I like ESLint because it's very extensible.

 So you and I can both write custom ESLint rules.
 When I worked at Netflix, we had a ton of custom ESLint rules.
 But there are other tools, one of them would be JSHint which has been around forever.
 There's JSLint which Douglas Crockford created.
-But I'll just say that ESLint is very much the standard and it's the one I suggest that you use.
+But **I'll just say that ESLint is very much the standard and it's the one I suggest that you use**.

 It's actually been adopted by the JS Foundation, which used to be the jQuery Foundation and is now called the OpenJS Foundation, so.